jmersonuo/jmersonuo.github.io/Activities/LayoutAndFonts-02.md

      });
   ```

 2. Hover over points in the map.
-Does your mouse chnage?
+Does your mouse change?
 Yes? hurrah!

 ----------